chuckwagoncomputing/rusefi/firmware/readme.md

-End users should be able to use pre-built firmware.
+fooEnd users should be able to use pre-built firmware.
 They should not need to build or modify the source code.
 See https://github.com/rusefi/rusefi/wiki/Download

 See also https://github.com/rusefi/rusefi/wiki/Dev-Quick-Start